top of page

 That’s the question that 8-year-old Aviva sent us for this mind-blowing episode of Tumble.
 And it sent us searching through the tiniest building blocks of the universe for answers.

-We brought the question to Dr. Jessica Esquivel, a particle physicist at Fermilab who studies the quantum realm—home of the smallest particles in the universe.
+We brought our questions to Dr. Jessica Esquivel, a particle physicist at Fermilab who studies the quantum realm—home of the smallest particles in the universe.
 She helped us explore whether there really was “nothing” before the Big Bang, and what “nothing” actually is.
 Along the way, we learn about quantum foam, subatomic dance parties, and muons doing unexpected booty pops inside a gigantic magnetic ring.

 Sound confusing?
 Don’t worry—we break it down, bubble by bubble.